xguse/markdown-docs/notes/professional_dev/intensive_job_search/intensive_job_search.md

 - why are you leaving academia:
-    - spend time on the negative of academia or _the POSITIVE of industry_
+    - don't spend time on the negative of academia but _the POSITIVE of industry_
     - talk about the things you are going toward

 ## During the interview ##